 Every Master's degree program is required to include a culminating experience.
 The form of this experience differs according to degree programs, but all Master's students must satisfactorily complete either a thesis, a project or a comprehensive examination.
 The Master's Thesis and Project Committee Composition Policy governs who may serve on the student's committee.

 A finished Master's thesis is a scholarly work that is the product of extensive research and related preparation.
-The University will make Master's theses and the abstracts of Master's projects publicly available to other students, faculty, and outside researchers in the University Library.
+The University will make Master's theses and projects publicly available to other students, faculty, and outside researchers via ScholarWorks, our institutional repository.